Cyber-Machine/Torch/index.md

 ## AutoGrad - PyTorch Automatic Diffrentiation Engine
 Diffrentation is needed in optimizing gradient based function.
 There are mainly two ways to compute diffrentation of a derivative.
--[Symbolic derivatives](https://www.sympy.org/en/index.html) - It is what used in mathematics.
+- [Symbolic derivatives](https://www.sympy.org/en/index.html) - It is what used in mathematics.
 It requires full symbolic function.
 It is precise but rigid.
--Numerical derivatives - It uses the method of finite diffrences to compute differentation.
+- Numerical derivatives - It uses the method of finite diffrences to compute differentation.
 It requires a black-box function.
 It is imprecise but rigid.